Saturday, April 30, 2011

 1976: The Captain & Tennille released their cover of the Miracles' hit "Shop Around".

-1976: Barry Manilow had the #1 Adult Contemporary song with "Tryin' To Get the Feeling Again".
+1976: Barry Manilow had the #1 Adult Contemporary song with "Tryin' To Get The Feeling Again".

 1976: The Bellamy Brothers had their first and only #1 with "Let Your Love Flow".
 Maxine Nightingale had a solid #2 with "Right Back Where We Started From", the Sylvers were up to 3 with "Boogie Fever" and John Sebastian climbed up with "Welcome Back".
-The rest of the Top Ten: The Commodores maintained at 5 with their great song "Sweet Love", Johnnie Taylor fell to #6 with "Disco Lady", Peter Frampton's first hit "Show Me the Way" was at #7, Elvin Bishop had #8 with "Fooled Around and Fell In Love", Queen's "Bohemian Rhapsody" was #9 and Diana Ross soared from 29-10 with "Love Hangover".
+The rest of the Top 10: The Commodores maintained at 5 with their great song "Sweet Love", Johnnie Taylor fell to #6 with "Disco Lady", Peter Frampton's first hit "Show Me The Way" was at #7, Elvin Bishop had #8 with "Fooled Around And Fell In Love", Queen's "Bohemian Rhapsody" was #9 and Diana Ross soared from 29-10 with "Love Hangover".

 "Say You Love Me", one of the top tracks from 'Fleetwood Mac'...

-1976: Led Zeppelin moved to a familiar spot on the album chart with Presence, displacing Wings at the Speed of Sound at #1.
+1976: Led Zeppelin moved to a familiar spot on the Album chart with Presence, displacing Wings at the Speed of Sound at #1.
 Eagles/Their Greatest Hits 1971-1975 was third while Queen's A Night at the Opera spent a second week at #4.
 The rest of the Top 10: Eargasm from Johnnie Taylor, Frampton Comes Alive! from Peter Frampton, Marvin Gaye moved into the Top 10 with I Want You, the self-titled Fleetwood Mac was still going strong after 40 weeks, the Captain & Tennille's follow-up album Song of Joy and Robin Trower Live! moved up to #10.

-1980: Fleetwood Mac performed in Seattle, Washington.
+1980: Fleetwood Mac performed at the Hec Edmundson Pavilion in Seattle, Washington.

 1982: The "Chariots of Fire" Sountrack was the #1 album for a third week.
 The Go-Go's climbed back up with Beauty and the Beat, Joan Jett & the Blackhearts were at 3 with I Love Rock-n-Roll, Rick Springfield remained in the #4 spot with Success Hasn't Spoiled Me Yet and the debut from Asia was #5.

-1982: "Chariots of Fire" by Vangelis was on top for a fifth week in a row on the Adult Contemporary chart.
+1982: "Chariots Of Fire" by Vangelis was on top for a fifth week in a row on the Adult Contemporary chart.

-1982: Asia vaulted from #55 to 20 with their debut single, "Heat of the Moment".
+1982: Asia vaulted from #55 to 20 with their debut single, "Heat Of The Moment".

 1982: Joan Jett & the Blackhearts remained at #1 for a seventh week with one of The Top 100 Songs of the Rock Era*, "I Love Rock & Roll".